Frequent Questions about the Environmental Education Grants Program

-- Work collaboratively to educate school-aged children, their parents, and the community on food issues as related to environmental health issues; e.g., maintaining school gardens to teach about pesticide management and water conservation, or using farmers’ markets and farm to table systems to teach about the environmental benefits of local food supplies.
+- Work to educate school-aged children, their parents, and the community on pesticide and environmental health issues; e.g., maintaining school gardens to teach about pesticide management.

-- Work collaboratively to manage food waste for environmental benefits; e.g., the benefits of composting, reduction of waste going to landfills, etc.
+- Work to manage food waste for environmental benefits; e.g., the benefits of composting, reduction of waste going to landflls, etc.

 Do I need to address more than one educational priority or more than one environmental priority in my project?

 No. The project must only address at least one of the educational priorities, and at least one of the environmental priorities.